Humanitarian Disarmament State Position Tracker

 0.25 = supporter of the call

-The original data, which contains additional information such as whether a country adopted treaty text at relevant adoption meetings or has no military forces, may be viewed at this link.
+The original data, which contains additional information such as whether a country has no military forces, may be viewed at this link.
 Scroll to the bottom of that sheet to see the date of last update.

 This list may be sorted by clicking on the column headers.